susanBuck/notes/11_Security/02_HTTPS.md

 Copy both your custom SSL certificate and the root certificate to your live server, in the same location you generated your private key and CSR.

-The final step is telling apache where your certificates are located; this is done via the `httpd.conf` or `ssl.conf` file (dpending on how Apache is configured).
+The final step is telling Apache where your certificates are located; this is done via the `httpd.conf` or `ssl.conf` file (dpending on how Apache is configured).

 Within either `httpd.conf` or `ssl.conf` locate the following directives and set the values to the absolute path and filename of the approriate file: